Perodua Kancil: History

 On 3 May 1998, the Perodua Kancil EX extra was launched.
 It came with a 660cc engine and 5-speed manual transmission.
 Around the same time, the Kancil 850cc series was updated with the use of different upholstery on the door cards and seats.
 Lastly, a centre console with storage area and coin slots replaced a simple rubber boot.

+On 14 October 1999, Prime Minister Mahathir Mohamad unveiled the new look Perodua Kancil and launched Perodua e-shoppe during the opening of the KL Motorsport Show 1999.
+This is the second facelift for the Kancil since it was first launched in August 1994.

 In 2000, the car was given another slight facelift consisting of body-coloured side mouldings, a new grille and reprofiled front bumper with larger indicators, and electrical adjustable side mirrors were equipped for 850cc models.This facelift was available with three variants: 660 EX, 850 EX and 850 EZ.

 The Kancil received a more extensive restyling in September 2002, featuring rounder headlights, taillights and bumpers; its rear license plate was also repositioned onto its hatch from the bumper below.
 Its interior features a flushed dashboard with the combination instrumentation panel placed in the middle similar to that of the Toyota Yaris.
 However, it is still mechanically identical to its predecessor, except for the EZi automatic transmission variant which was given a fuel-injected powerplant though this variant wasn't available at launch.
 Perodua cited Daihatsu’s thorough testing procedures and the engine being made locally with many local component for the EZi variant to be only introduced later on.
 At launch only manual transmission equipped variants were available: 660EX and 850EX.

 In February 2003, the Perodua Kancil EZi was launched.
 It came with an automatic transmission and an electronic fuel injected engine.
 Between June and August 2004, a 660 EXb variant or 660 EX Basic variant was made available as the new base model.
 Notable omissions from the 660 EX variant included the passenger visor, a clock, door visors, rear wiper, a radio with speakers and an alarm with central locking.
 Solid Ivory White was the only colour option for this variant.

 Between May and December 2005, a 850 EXS variant was made available.
 This variant stood for special edition and was priced not much different to the 850 EX variant which it shared the same powertrain (engine and transmission combination) with.
 Key features of this variant included 12" alloy wheels like on the 850 EZi variant, a CD player. skirting/bodykit, blue graphics for the instrument cluster, silver painted centre cluster and a leather wrapped steering wheel.
 Metallic Ebony Black and Metallic Glittering Silver were the only two colour options for this variant.
 It is interesting to note that other variants either had no radio or a radio with cassette making this variant the only Kancil variant to come with a CD player.